The Beach Boys: Smiley Smile

 Although Smile had been cancelled, the Beach Boys were still under pressure and a contractual obligation to record and present an album to Capitol.
 Carl remembered: "Brian just said, 'I can't do this.
 We're going to make a homespun version of [Smile] instead.
 We're just going to take it easy.
 I'll get in the pool and sing.
 Or let's go in the gym and do our parts.'
 That was Smiley Smile."
 Sessions for the new album lasted from June to July 1967 at Brian's new makeshift home studio.
 Most of the album featured the Beach Boys playing their own instruments, rather than the session musicians employed in much of their previous work.
 It was the first album for which production was credited to the entire group instead of Brian alone.

 In July 1967, lead single "Heroes and Villains" was issued, arriving after months of public anticipation, and reached number 12 in US.
-It was met with general confusion and underwhelming reviews, and in the NME, Jimi Hendrix famously dismissed it as a "psychedelic barbershop quartet".
 By then, the group's lawsuit with Capitol was resolved, and it was agreed that Smile would not be the band's next album.
 In August, the group embarked on a two-date tour of Hawaii.
-Bruce Johnston, who was absent for most of the Smiley Smile recording, did not accompany the group, but Brian did.
-The performances were filmed and recorded with the intention of releasing a live album, Lei'd in Hawaii, which was also left unfinished and unreleased.
-The general record-buying public came to view the music made after this time as the point marking the band's artistic decline.Smiley Smile was released on September 18, 1967, and peaked at number 41 in the US, making it their worst-selling album to that date.
+The shows saw Brian make a brief return to live performance, as Bruce Johnston chose to take a temporary break from the band during the summer of 1967, feeling that the atmosphere within the band "had all got too weird".
+Smiley Smile was released on September 18, 1967, and peaked at number 41 in the US, making it their worst-selling album to that date.
 Critics and fans were generally underwhelmed by the album.
 According to Scott Schinder, the album was released to "general incomprehension.
 While Smile may have divided the Beach Boys' fans had it been released, Smiley Smile merely baffled them."
 The group was virtually blacklisted by the music press, to the extent that reviews of the group's records were either withheld from publication or published long after the release dates.
 When released in the UK in November, it performed better, reaching number 9.
 Over the years, the album gathered a reputation as one of the best "chill-out" albums to listen to during an LSD comedown.
 In 1974, NME voted it the 64th-greatest album of all time.